rubocode/governance/introduction/index.md

 > knock, and it shall be opened unto you:
 > **Matthew 7:7 KJV**

-I have been studying operating systems in this light for a few decades with this large scope in mind.
+I have been studying operating systems in this light for a few decades with this broader scope in mind.
 Merely to understand what is important to separate the wheat from the chaff in the journey of life.
 I am sharing the simplified core of my understanding so far.

 > The noblest pleasure is the joy of understanding.
 > **Leonardo Da Vinci**